beaurancourt/blog/markdown/rewriting-isfjall.md

 HoJ:16-17 provides a list of rumors, which is *excellent* for our purposes.
 We can give our party ~4 of them.

-+ All Norðlonders are well advised to carry iron and steel weapons at all times; wood or bronze is of little to no use against faerie.
++ All Nordlonders are well advised to carry iron and steel weapons at all times; wood or bronze is of little to no use against faerie.
 + Some demons—the powerful ones—and certain undead can only be injured or killed by magical weapons.
 + Over 50 members of a demon cult were recently discovered performing a ritual designed to weaken the boundaries between the Nine Realms.
-+ Travelers are warned to steer clear of stone circles and dark clefts in old trees, lest they fall into a norðalf warren
++ Travelers are warned to steer clear of stone circles and dark clefts in old trees, lest they fall into a nordalf warren

 These are chosen specifically to mildly reinforce Geirolf's story, but also provide useful context and foreshadow what's to come. *Now*, the party should